NvkAnirudh/BootCamp_RAG_Assistant/README.md

 ```
 uvicorn backend.api:app --reload
 ```
-Note: The --reload flag is required during development so that the server automatically restarts on code changes.
+> **_Note_** The --reload flag is required during development so that the server automatically restarts on code changes.
 ### Run the Frontend
 Open a new terminal and run:
 ```